 Top 10 Busiest Ports In The World

 [Updated for 2024] The busiest ports in the world are determined based on the container traffic passing through them.
-Thus, it is not necessary that the biggest ports in the world are also the busiest ports in the world.
+Thus, the biggest ports in the world don’t need to be also the busiest ports in the world.

 The marine domain has increased dramatically in the past few decades, necessitating port and harbour facilities to accommodate these ever-increasing requirements.